Chapter 1: The First Steps

 Harry frowned at that.
 Even on weekends, Hermione rarely slept in.
 After a moment of hesitation, Harry nodded to himself.
 "Alright, thank you.
 I'm going to check on her."

-He started up the stairs briskly, looking for the door labelled for Third Years.
-Reaching the top of the tower he saw the right one, and knocked on it.
-"Hermione, are you okay in there?"
+He started up the stairs briskly, oblivious to the sudden shocked expressions on the girls' faces.
+Keeping his eye out for the door labelled for Third Years, he reached the top of the tower.
+Knocking on it firmly, he called, "Hermione, are you okay in there?"

 He waited, and after several seconds was rewarded by the faint sounds of sheets.
 He turned away from the door, just in case.
 A moment later the door opened.